This post describes how to make API calls in Typescript, and how we can support types and interfaces while calling REST APIs.

 - Assigning a type to the API response

 As an example, let’s consider a REST API endpoint to get a list of users with their name and age.
+To do so, we will make a GET

 The API response will be in JSON format: